dangvanthanh/vue-rollup-boilerplate/README.md

 > A simple rollup, [vue-loader](http://vuejs.github.io/vue-loader) and [esbuild](https://github.com/evanw/esbuild) setup for quick prototyping.

 Vue 2 is nearing its [End Of Life](https://blog.vuejs.org/2022/03/01/vue-2-eol/).
-If you're considering upgrading to Vue 3, you might want to explore the [vue-turborepo-boilerplate](https://github.com/dangvanthanh/vue-turborepo-boilerplate).
+If you're considering upgrading to Vue 3, you might want to explore the [nuxt-turborepo-boilerplate](https://github.com/dangvanthanh/nuxt-turborepo-boilerplate) or [vue-turborepo-boilerplate](https://github.com/dangvanthanh/vue-turborepo-boilerplate).
 While this boilerplate currently provides robust support for Vue 2

 ![](screenshot.png)